 of your Moose Hunt

-Occasionally the meat/trophy is not ready for transport to the processing/taxidermy facilities on the day of a client’s departure.
-In that case, we will bring the meat/trophy to Prince George at our earliest convenience.
-Our staff will take you to the processing/taxidermy facilities upon your return to Prince George where you can make arrangements ahead of time for processing and directly with our meat cutters and taxidermist.
+Occasionally your meat/trophy is not ready for transport at your time of departure (usually as a result of a last minute harvest.)
+In that case, we will bring your meat/trophy to Prince George at our earliest convenience.
+Our staff will take you to the meat locker/taxidermy facilities upon your return to Prince George where you can make arrangements for the handling of meat and trophies, directly with our service providers.
+Of course, clients who drove to the main lodge are free to stay until their meat and trophies are ready for transport.

-Upon your return to Prince George, and after all meat and trophies have been delivered, our staff will drop you off at your hotel.
+For clients flying home, once you return to Prince George, and after all meat and trophies have been taken care of, our staff will drop you off at your hotel.
 Staff may remain in town for the evening and be available to assist you with any issues that may come up during your stay in Prince George.

 What You Will Need